 To view or download a copy of the Court of Appeal’s decision in Lipson v.
 Cassels Brock click here: Court of Appeal Reasons Lipson v.
 Cassels Brock.

 Pursuant to the Order of the Court of Appeal for Ontario, Mr. Lipson has been appointed to act as the Representative Plaintiff for the following Class:

 - All individuals who applied and were accepted to be beneficiaries of the Athletic Trust in 2000, 2001, 2002 and/or 2003 and received Timeshare Weeks from the Athletic Trust and donated them, together with a cash donation, to one or more of the RCAAAs (the “Class Members”).

 Class Members are not required to do anything to be Class Members in this action.
 Persons falling within the Class definition described above were automatically included in the Class unless they chose to exclude themselves from this proceeding.
-The original deadline for opting out expired on September 26, 2014.
-If Class Members did not provide a written request to opt-out by September 26, 2014 they remain members of the Class.
+The original deadline for opting out expired on September 26, 2014 and was, for some previously un-notified Class Members, extended to June 17, 2015.
+Both opt-out periods are now closed and any Class Members that did not provide a written request to opt-out remains members of the Class.

 For more information about this action please contact George Pakozdi at: